The Web Push Service

 $statusReport = $service->send($notification, $subscription);

-In this example, we load the Subscription object from a string, but usually to retrieve the Subscription objects from a database or a dedicated storage.
+In this example, we load the Subscription object from a string, but you usually retrieve the Subscription objects from a database or a dedicated storage.